polosa4/StockApp/README.md

 # StockApp
-### Web scraping stocks data for Top stocks with the target price above 50% from https://finviz.com, saving data to the SQL database and retrieving it with EntityFramework(CodeFIrst) approach.
-Online http://wolve.azurewebsites.net/
+### Web scraping stocks data from https://finviz.com, saving data to the SQL database and retrieving it with EntityFramework(CodeFIrst) approach.
+The webapplication is hosted online at http://wolve.azurewebsites.net/